umbralcalc/umbralcalc.github.io/_posts/programmatic_gaming_with_dexetera.md

 # Programmatic gaming with dexetera
 <div style="height:0.75em;"></div>

-This is a journal of system diagrams which tracks progress on the [dexetera project](https://github.com/umbralcalc/dexetera).
+These system diagrams track progress on the [dexetera project](https://github.com/umbralcalc/dexetera).

 Those interested in playing the games should take a look at [dextera](https://umbralcalc.github.io/dexetera/).